How to become a TV or film director

 Another way to break into film directing is to make your own films, known as 'shorts'.
 You can market these to agents, post them online or enter them into film festivals and competitions.
 You'll need access to equipment, crew and actors to make your own films.
 Getting involved in community filming projects can help with this.

 You could also take short courses in production skills for directors run by film schools, regional screen agencies and private training providers.
-You can search for relevant industry approved courses on ScreenSkills.
+You can search for relevant industry approved courses through ScreenSkills.

 More Information